-The overuse and misuse of these words create confusion.
-It makes understanding spiritual matters more complicated.
+The overuse and misuse of these words create confusion which makes understanding spiritual matters more complicated.
 However, people continue to use them because they are a part of the common language.
 It is like saying, okay, or yeah, sure.
 And it is doubtful this situation will change.
 Hence, we need to learn how to deal with it.
-These factors create a conflict: spirituality vs religion vs faith.
+These factors create the conflict of spirituality vs religion.

 The Solution to Overuse and Misuse